Nutrition Science

 A refeed day is structured:

-- Calories are at or slightly above maintenance (typically 10–20% above your current deficit target)
+- Calories at or slightly above maintenance (typically 10–20% above your current deficit target)

 - Protein stays the same as normal cut days